GQueroIT/CCNA-Networking-Labs/README.md

   <img src="https://img.shields.io/badge/GitHub-Portfolio-black?logo=github&logoColor=white" />
 </p>

-This repository represents my hands-on progression toward building real-world network infrastructure.
-What started as individual labs has evolved into a structured environment where I design, configure, and troubleshoot networks the way they would be approached in a production setting.
+This repository documents my hands-on progression in building and troubleshooting network infrastructure.
+What began as individual labs has evolved into a structured environment where I design, configure, and validate networks using real-world methodologies.

 This is not just a collection of labs.
 It is the foundation of how I approach infrastructure.

 ---